dangerousdan/DiMaria/README.md

 ### Setter Injection
 Setters can be configured to automatically be called after creating an object.
-Setter injection rules are appended.
+Setter injection rules are appended instead of overwritten.
 This makes it possible to call the same setter multiple times.

 Injection rules are not inherited.
 So they only apply to the class or alias defined in the rule.
 ```